niwinz/djangorestframework-composed-permissions/docs/index.rst

         :rtype: bool

-You can see `restfw_composed_permissions.generics.components` for more examples of how define own permission components.
+You can see `restfw_composed_permissions.generic.components` for more examples of how define own permission components.